lana-20/charles-notes/README.md

     <img width="1000" src="https://user-images.githubusercontent.com/70295997/223579659-867d1a84-7996-4c05-8622-a30d0e0c3d42.png">

+#### ✰ Android 13

+Go to Settings.
+Search "certificates" and tap <code>Trusted credentials</code>.
+Go to <code>User</code> tab and look for root certificate with words like:

+    XK72 Ltd.
+    Charles Proxy CA

+Tap on the certificate and tap <code>Remove</code>.

 ## No internet connection after setting manual proxy

-### Scenario:
+### Scenario (Windows 10):
 I set the manual proxy on my phone to the computer running Charles.
-When I try to browse a website on the phone, I expect to see a prompt on Charles about an unauthorized device trying to connect.
+When I try to browse a website on the phone, I expect to see a prompt on Charles about an unauthorized device trying to connect, as per the [Charles documentation](https://www.charlesproxy.com/documentation/configuration/access-control/).
 But I don't see that prompt, and my phone appears to have no internet connection.
 Even after manually adding the phone's local IP to <code>Proxy > Access Control Settings</code>, there is still no internet access on my phone and Charles is not recording any network activity on the phone.

 ### Solution:

-...
+1. Open Start.
+Type "network status" and click the matching item.
+2. Click <code>Change connection properties</code>.
+3. Under <code>Network Profile</code>, select <code>Private</code>(it was originally set to <code>Public</code>).

+Charles may need be restarted.
+Fiddler, however, works fine without having to change the <code>Network Profile</code> to <code>Private</code>

 ## Miscellaneous issues